 Become a Hospice and Palliative Care provider in Nepal

-Overview – The Binaytara Foundation will provide up to 3 grants to physicians currently practicing in Nepal to start hospice and palliative care services in Nepali communities where access to healthcare is limited.
+Overview – The Binaytara Foundation wishes partner with local physicians and organizations to provide hospice care to terminally ill individuals in all of Nepal.
+We invite physicians currently practicing in Nepal to partner with the Binaytara Foundation to start hospice and palliative care services in Nepali communities where access to healthcare is limited.

-The Binaytara Foundation has partnered with the Center to Advance Palliative Care (CAPC) to provide online hospice and palliative care training to expand the hospice and palliative care services in Nepal.
-If the application is approved, the physician must complete the required hospice and palliative care training online, obtain the certificate of completion, and complete the BTF Home Hospice Electronic Medical Record (EMR) System training before the grant money can be disbursed.
+- The Binaytara Foundation has partnered with the Center to Advance Palliative Care (CAPC) to provide online hospice and palliative care training to expand the hospice and palliative care services in Nepal.
+If the application is approved, the physician must complete the required hospice and palliative care training online, obtain the certificate of completion, and complete the BTF Home Hospice Electronic Medical Record (EMR) System training as part of this partnership requirement.

-Week 1 – Applicant completes and submits the Home Hospice provider grant application
+Week 1 – Applicant completes and submits the Home Hospice provider partnership application

 Between Week 2-6– Application review